Study Building Blocks

 - You can send it to the built-in SoundingBox participant panel

 If you choose to send it to our panel, you'll want to select this as an option when you create your study (see the People step).
 We'll itemize the study's costs on the last step of the study-create process.
-Also, when you use our panel, we handle all the logistics of getting people to respond in a timely manner.
+Also, when you use our panel, we handle all the logistics of getting people to respond quickly.
 You can work on other things while your responses roll in!

 When you choose to source your own panel, your only cost is your monthly or annual SoundingBox subscription.
 This covers data storage and support and helps us continue developing great products.
 See pricing for details.